f4-u57/f4-u57.github.io/_posts/2025-10-19-polygod-writeup.md

 Note that `abs_path` must start with a `/`.

 I assumed `abs_path` has only printable characters and fuzzed it with requests in the `abs_path` where it is a `/` followed by a printable character, then checked for the `400 Bad Request` response.
 However, for some reason this method of fuzzing for invalid characters didn't work like with `Method`.
 Some characters that returned `400 Bad Request` response were still allowed.
+I kept in mind that `abs_path` might allow some non-printable characters because I wasn't able to confirm this with fuzzing.

 From there I just started to manually write assembly instructions instead of fixing/debugging the fuzzing.